Professional Tree Inspection

 Summary / introduction:

-Prospective learners should be experienced and qualified arboriculturists with an in-depth knowledge of plant and arboricultural science, including a thorough knowledge of wood decaying fungi, identification and interpretation of signs and symptoms of ill health and structural failure across a wide range of tree species and circumstances.
-They should be thoroughly experienced in carrying out tree inspection and survey.
+Prospective learners should be experienced and qualified arboriculturists with an in-depth knowledge of plant and arboricultural science, including thorough knowledge of wood-decaying fungi, identification, and interpretation of signs and symptoms of ill health and structural failure across a wide range of tree species and circumstances.
+They should be thoroughly experienced in carrying out tree inspections and surveys.